ionut-cmd/Emotion-Aware-TTS/README.md

 ## Acknowledgements

 This project is based on the [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2.git) for text-to-speech synthesis.
-We would like to thank the original author for their work, which served as a starting point for this project.
+I would like to thank the original author for their work, which served as a starting point for this project.

 ## License